 Our faculty, staff, and students redefine the limits of what’s possible, conducting groundbreaking research and scholarship in counseling psychology.
 We have several research teams and labs, each unique in its area of study.
 Students are encouraged to participate in these faculty-led research groups within the department — as well as across campus.

-The Trans Research Lab (TRL), led by Professor Stephanie Budge, is a social justice-driven lab conducting research that affirms the experiences of TNG (trans, nonbinary, gender-nonconforming) and gender-diverse individuals.
+The Trans CARE (Counseling, Advocacy, Research, and Education) Lab, led by Professor Stephanie Budge, is a social justice-driven lab conducting research that affirms the experiences of TNB (trans, two-spirit, and nonbinary) and gender-diverse people.

 Work and Wellness Lab

 Directed by Professor Mindi Thompson, this lab focuses on studying career development across the lifespan, how environmental factors impact experiences across life domains, and factors that promote wellness.

 Master’s and doctoral students in the Department of Counseling Psychology work on research projects under the direction of faculty members.
 Explore our faculty member profiles to find one who matches your interests.